 The result has been a seeming and unfortunate correlation between nursing staff availability and deficiencies in ALF care.
-A 2019 study analyzed inspection data for one state from 2015 to 2017, examining associations between severe deficiencies or threat to resident health and facility characteristics, including nursing staff availability.
+One study analyzed the consequences of unsafe nurse-to-patient ratios by looking at inspection data in a single state over a nearly two-year period.
+It examined associations between severe deficiencies or threat to resident health and facility characteristics, including nursing staff availability.

 The study found that six percent of ALFs reported at least one or more severe deficiencies.
 In large and extra-large facilities, a lack of part-time or no nursing staff availability was correlated with more than double the risk of severe deficiencies (compared to ALFs that had 24-hour availability).
 The study authors stress the importance of nursing staff availability in reducing deficiencies.

-- If a facility has up to five residents, they must maintain 168 staff hours per week
+- Up to 5 residents: 168 staff hours per week

-- Between six and 15 residents requires 212 hours
+- Between 6 and 15 residents: 212 staff hours per week

 For every 20 residents that a facility has over the age of 95, 42 hours have to be added each week, translating to about one full-time employee for every 20 residents.

-But beyond these minimum requirements, administrators are tasked with maintaining staff counts that provide enough qualified staff to provide proper supervision of residents—this includes arranging for services that meet residents’ scheduled and unscheduled service needs, contracts, and required resident care standards.
-This responsibility also includes ensuring that adequate staff are awake during hours needed to meet scheduled and unscheduled needs.
+But beyond these minimum state requirements for assisted living facilities, administrators must still maintain staff counts that provide enough qualified staff for the proper supervision of residents.
+This includes arranging for services that meet residents’ scheduled and unscheduled service needs, contracts, and required resident care standards.
+Administrators are also required to ensure that adequate staff are awake during hours needed to meet any scheduled and unscheduled needs.